ietf-wg-cellar/matroska-specification/subtitles.md

 ```

 "[Pictures]" or "[Fonts]" part can be found in some SSA file, they contains UUE-encoded
-pictures/font but those features are only used by Sub Station Alpha -- i.e.
+pictures/font but those features are only used by Sub Station Alpha -- i.e.,
 no filter (Vobsub/Avery Lee Subtiler filter) use them.

 Now, how are they stored in Matroska?